 Keep your wetsuit in a dry cool place.
 Avoid heat and humidity if you can.

 Do Not Let Your Wetsuit Sit Wet In A Bag

-Using a good wetsuit bag, like one of these wetsuit bags/changing mats, to transport your wet wetsuit can help keep your car dry and your clean clothes and towel from getting wet and prevent them from smelling like your wetsuit.
+Using a good wetsuit bag to transport your wet wetsuit can help keep your car dry and your clean clothes and towel from getting wet and prevent them from smelling like your wetsuit.